SergeCaron/ConfigureVSwitch/README.md

 The script can be invoked with a righ-click "Execute with PowerShell" and will attempt privilege escalation if possible.

 On entry, the user must select the configuration file that will be used.
-If no file is selected, te script defaults to a simple untagged configuration.
+If no file is selected, the script defaults to a simple untagged configuration.

 The script displays a grid-view of the available VLANs and the user MUST select the desired VLANs in this instance.
 If the user aborts at this point, the virtual management switch is deleted.